Nebraska Car Insurance Overview

 When it comes to car insurance, Nebraska is a fault, or tort, state.
 That means the driver at fault for the accident is responsible for compensating the other driver, pedestrian or cyclist injured in the crash for medical and other accident-related expenses.
 The at-fault driver is also responsible for damage to other vehicles or property.

-An injured person in Nebraska may seek compensation for his or her car accident injuries in one of three ways.
+An injured person in Nebraska may seek compensation for their car accident injuries in one of three ways.
 The first is via their own insurance company, which then pursues the claim with the at-fault driver’s insurer.
 The second method involves filing the claim directly with the at-fault driver’s insurer, and the third involves filing a personal injury lawsuit against the at-fault driver.

 In Nebraska, the statute of limitations for filing a personal injury lawsuit after a car accident is four years from the date of the accident, a longer period than in many states.
 Failure to file a lawsuit by that deadline means the case cannot go forward in court.
 If a person succumbs to their accident-related injuries, family members have two years from the date of death to file a wrongful death lawsuit.